‘Spider-Man: Homecoming’ Trailer Looks Like Promo For ‘Iron Man 4’

-This morning, the Spider-Man: Homecoming trailer dropped, and eager fans awaiting all the spidery super hero goodness may be a little disappointed with this preview of the upcoming film that debuts July 7th.
+This morning, the Spider-Man: Homecoming trailer dropped, and eager fans awaiting all the spidery superhero goodness may be a little disappointed with this preview of the upcoming film that debuts July 7th.
 It’s so Tony Stark heavy you’d almost think it was a trailer for Iron Man 4.

 Is This Spider-Man Or An Avengers Movie?